D-create008/Proyecto-Poker-en-C-/README.md

-# Proyecto-Poker-en-C-
+# Poker game in C++
-Juego de Poker en C++ con programación orientada a objetos
+Playable poker game using objet oriented programing
 Context:
 Poker is a popular card game that involves betting rounds and multiple decisions by the player, and the goal is to gain as many chips as possible.
 Why this project is interesting: